KwachuQ/final_project/README.md

 This is final project for Python Engineering Mentoring Program 2026.
+The specification documents are in the `docs` folder.
+    - requirements.md (Functional & Non-functional requirements)
+    - architecture.md (System Architecture)